Emergency aid is vital: food, clothing, and shelter are the basics of life that every child needs.

 The true test of any project is results

-Below are but a few examples of the changes effected in children’s lives by this program.
+Below are but a few examples of the changes effected in children’s lives by these educational programs:

 No more murders in the village